christianbator/zed-open-capture-mac/README.md

 #### Coordinate system

-The given IMU and magnetometer data are expressed in the coordinate system as shown below
+The given IMU and magnetometer data are expressed in the coordinate system shown below:

 ![](./images/imu-axis.jpg)